-And the Lazio striker — who has 68 goals in 131 games for Germany — says the thought of reaching the top of the goal-scoring podium gives him an extra incentive to be fully fit for next month, having struggled with back and thigh injuries this season.
+And the Lazio hitman - who has 68 goals in 131 games for Germany - says the thought of reaching the top of the goalscoring podium gives him an extra incentive to be fully fit for next month, having struggled with back and thigh injuries this season.

-Germany heads into the finals as one of the pre-tournament favorites after cruising through its qualifying group, yet Klose believes South American nations hold a distinct advantage over their European counterparts due to the climate in Brazil.
+Germany head into the finals as one of the pre-tournament favourites after cruising through their qualifying group, yet Klose believes South American nations hold a distinct advantage over their European counterparts due to the climate in Brazil.

 "I spoke with team-mates in Italy.
 They told me that at the Confederations Cup [in Brazil last summer] they didn't know how to breathe after only 20 minutes.
 It's another way of football there," he continued.